Sergey Lebedev (chemist): Works

 Lebedev's main works are devoted to polymerisation of diene hydrocarbons.
 He was the first to research the polymerisation of butadiene (1910–1913).
-In 1910, Lebedev was the first to get synthetic rubber based on poly-butadiene.
+In 1910, Lebedev was the first to get synthetic rubber based on polybutadiene.
 His book Research in polymerisation of by-ethylene hydrocarbons (1913) became the bible for studies of synthetic rubber.

 After 1914, he studied polymerisation of ethylene monomers, leading to modern industrial methods for manufacturing of butyl synthetic rubber and poly-isobutylene.
 Between 1926 and 1928, he developed a single-stage method for manufacturing butadiene out of ethanol.
 In 1928, he developed an industrial method for producing synthetic rubber based on polymerisation of butadiene using metallic sodium as a catalyst.
 This method became the base for the Soviet industry of synthetic rubber.
 The Soviets lacked reliable access to natural rubber, making the manufacture of synthetic rubber important.
 The first three synthetic rubber plants were launched in 1932–33.
 For butadiene production they used grain or potato ethanol as a feedstock.
 It caused a number of jokes about "Russian method of making tires from potatoes".

 By 1940, the Soviet Union had the largest synthetic rubber industry in the world, producing more than 50,000 tons per year.
 During World War II, Lebedev's process of obtaining butadiene from ethyl alcohol was also used by the German rubber industry.

 Another important contribution of Lebedev's was the study of the kinetics of hydrogenation of ethylene hydrocarbons and the development of a number of synthetic motor oils for aircraft engines.